trieb-work/schemabase/.github/README.md

 ## Integration / EventHandler

-In the beginning there were only syncronisations, and we called them `integrations`.
+In the beginning there were only synchronisations, and we called them `integrations`.
 An integration was basically a function that could be called in response to a new message from a queue.

 Now we have a little bit more logic for receiving the message and handling errors and we're merging the receiving of a message with the actual business logic, and we're calling this an EventHandler.

 An event handler has to offer a single function that receives an event and can do with that whatever it wants, a callback for successful work is provided to allow different eventHandlers to be chained together via kafka.

+Think of a `Workflow` in anwr dwh.

 # Webhooks